boardfish/dissertation/contents/1-literature-review.md

 strong implementations of technology in escape rooms.
 The definition of escape rooms was covered in the introduction; this chapter explores them in further depth.

 ## Process

-The following keywords were identified for use in the search.
+The following keywords were identified for use when searching for material to reference and discuss in the literature survey.

 - escape room / puzzle hunt
 - maintainer / owner / host